diegowholikesorange/zensole/README.md

 # ZenSole
-Console app as code assignment for Zendesk
+Console app as code assignment for Zendesk.

-# Build and Run
+## Build and Run
 Instructions here are for Linux (and OSX).

 ## System Requirements